17 Issuu Alternatives that are really taking off!

-Websites like Yumpu and Issuu offers to convert PDF’s to create flipbooks, Build a Newspaper is a little different to this.
+Websites like Yumpu and Issuu offers PDF to Flipbook conversion, Build a Newspaper is a little different to this.
 They are newspaper template providers.
 It’s a great idea if you wish to generate a look-a-like news publication to share with friends and family.

 It would also be perfect for small businesses or internal communications in larger firms.
 The system is easy to use and you pay per template, so there is no fuss with creating accounts.
 The drawback is if you wish to use your own templates and you have your own fixed design in an existing PDF you wish to publish.
 If this is what you have then I would suggest sticking to a pure flipbook publisher from this list.

 |As you can see from this list there are so many options for you to choose from.
 Issuu offers a great service, but I think it is important to always know your options.

 The article is designed to show you the whole spectrum of service providers out there, the top 17 Issuu alternatives.